-- Children with sores on their hands are not allowed to participate with others in the water play. - Children are not allowed to drink the water in the water table. - When the activity is complete, the water table is drained, sanitized, and refilled with fresh water before a new group of children come to participate. - Outdoor water play is limited to tubs and buckets or containers, as well as the water table. - Staff supervise all children by sight and sound during such water activities
+- Children with sores on hands are not allowed to participate with others in the water play. - Children are not allowed to drink the water in the water table. - When the activity is complete, the water table is drained, sanitized, and refilled with fresh water before a new group of children come to participate. - Outdoor water play is limited to tubs, buckets, containers, and the water table.

+Staff supervise all children by sight and sound during such water activities